shariq1989/cookbook/content/recipe/stroganoff.md

 {{< figure src="/images/bstro5.jpeg" class="instructionFigure">}}

-6. Cover and cook for about 15-20 minutes; stir occasionally to prevent burning.
+6. Cover and cook for about 15-20 minutes.
+Stir the dish occasionally to prevent burning.
 7. To serve, garnish with sour cream and serve with egg noodles, mashed potatoes, or [cauliflower mash]({{< ref "cauliflower-mash" >}}).

 {{< figure src="/images/bstro6.jpeg" class="instructionFigure">}}